hardworking-toptal-dev/DAO-lpstaking/README.md

 ## Testing

-Besides We are doing a simple ad-hoc fuzzy test for metapool.
+There are no unit tests is the main contract, all tests are are performed in a separate project with an ad-hoc fuzzy test for metapool.

 The test generates random operations.
 We have a list of "invariants" the contract must satisfy to guarantee the internal accounting is consistent.
-We use a seeded random generator to create "operations" against the metapool (deposit, liquid-unstake, delayed-unstake, add-liquidity, remove-liquidity, end-of-epoch, compute-rewards, retrieve-funds-from-pools) in any order and amount.
+We use a seeded random generator to create "operations" against the metapool (deposit, liquid-unstake, delayed-unstake, add-liquidity, remove-liquidity, compute-rewards, retrieve-funds-from-pools, rebalance) in any order and amount.
 After each successful operation we check the contract invariants again.
 This is our way to tests unprepared operations combinations and make sure the internal accounting remains consistent

-This is he core .rs fuzzy source https://github.com/Narwallets/meta-pool/blob/master/metapool/tests/sim/simulation_fuzzy.rs, you can navigate up from there to see what it is doing.
+The tests are in metapool/test